Newcastle United vs Stoke City

 St. James' Park

-ST. JAMES' PARK stands on an area of the city formerly known as the Town Moor.
+ST. JAMES' PARK stands on an area of Newcastle-upon-Tyne formerly known as the Town Moor.

-The club previously called East End adopted the name of Newcastle United in 1892, having taken over use of the ground from rivals West End who ceased to exist earlier that year.
+The club previously known as East End adopted the name of Newcastle United in 1892, having taken over use of the ground from rivals West End who ceased to exist earlier that year.
 The newly titled club joined the Football League the following year.

 The early 20th Century witnessed much development of the ground as the club grew in stature with crowds already exceeding 25,000.